Black Friday 2025: Why sales are declining and how e-commerce merchants can still benefit

 Black Friday is no longer a new phenomenon.
 Many buyers expect the promotion, compare prices early, and spread their purchases over the entire Black Week or several events (Cyber Monday, Singles Day).

-Given economic uncertainties or higher living costs, customers are considering their purchases more consciously and impulse purchases are slightly declining.
+In view of economic uncertainties or higher living costs, customers consider their purchases more consciously and impulse purchases decline somewhat.

-• Utilizing the entire week: Early offers and a “Black Week” strategy help to distribute sales more evenly.
+• Using the entire week: Early offers and a “Black Week” strategy help distribute revenue more evenly.

-• Targeted customer targeting: Personalized offers, loyalty discounts, or exclusive early-bird deals can increase conversion.
+• Targeted customer targeting: Personalised offers, discounts for existing customers, or exclusive early-bird deals can increase conversion.

-• Communication across all channels: Share offers via email, social media, and website to maintain attention throughout the week.
+• Communication across all channels: Share offers via email, social media, and the website to keep attention throughout the whole week.

 Conclusion

-Even if the daily peak sales in 2025 are slightly lower than in 2024, Black Friday remains a strong sales driver.
-Those who strategically plan the promotion over the entire week can increase total sales despite declining peaks and retain customers in the long term.
+Even though the daily peak revenues in 2025 are slightly lower than in 2024, Black Friday remains a strong revenue driver.
+If you plan the promotion strategically across the entire week, you can increase total revenue despite declining peaks and keep customers loyal in the long term.

-Create a free Payrexx account now and get started with your own shop or payment tool.
-This way, you'll be well-prepared for the next Black Week.
+Create a free Payrexx account now and get started straight away with your own shop or payment tool.
+That way, you are well prepared for the next Black Week.

 Test now for free